Ryton & Crawcrook Albion F.C.: Club records

 The club's first goal in the Northern League Division One was scored by Craig Marron against Bishop Auckland on 9 August 2008.
 The club's best run in the FA Cup was reaching first round qualifying in the 2008–09 season.
-In the same season the club had their best performance in the FA Vase, reaching the second round.
+In the same season the club had their best performance in the FA Vase, reaching the second round, a feat the club would eventually repeat in the 2024–25 season.

-In April 2010, the club narrowly lost out to Billingham Synthonia in the Durham Challenge Cup Final & in 2018 reached the final of the Ernest Armstrong Cup only to lose to Chester-le-Street Town.
+In April 2010, the club narrowly lost out to Billingham Synthonia in the Durham Challenge Cup Final and in 2018 it reached the final of the Ernest Armstrong Cup only to lose to Chester-le-Street Town.
 The club won the 2022 Ernest Armstrong Memorial Cup, defeating Newcastle University on penalties in the final.